-5. Uniforms
+10. Uniforms

 The wearing of school uniform is compulsory and parents are expected to dress their children in the prescribed uniform.
+All uniforms can be purchased directly at Nick's Clothing store or alternatively at school via the second hand uniform store.

 Parents are encouraged to name all clothing.
-Items which are located in "lost property" that are not labelled are either recycled as available for purchase as second-hand clothing and/or donated to a local charity.
+Items which are located in "lost property" that are not labelled are either recycled for purchase or donated to a local charity.